-Outside of my research and teaching, I am interested in social and political issues, rugby union, running and Latin dance.
+Outside of my research and teaching, I am interested in social and political issues and Latin dance.

 Currently, I am undertaking a PhD at The University of Leeds.
 This research is focused upon analysing the relationship between local structure and calcium signalling within a cardiomyocyte.
 To uncover this relationship I am utilising the Nobel Prize winning technique of super-resolution microscopy known as DNA-PAINT.

 Miriam is supervised by Dr Izzy Jayasinghe and Prof Derek Steele.
 Miriam’s work involves collaborations with Prof Ed White, Prof Nikita Gamper, Dr Andrew Lee and Prof Christoph Wälti .
 The project is funded by LARS (Leeds Anniversary Research Scholarship).

 I began my research career at the University of Leeds, obtaining a BSc in Biological Sciences, applying electron microscopy to cardiac tissue in my final year project.
 Following a Society for Endocrinology summer studentship at the University of Liverpool, I studied for an MPhil in Adaptive Organismal Biology at the University of Manchester, where I developed a taste for full-time research, applying electron tomography to chicken hearts in order to learn more about the nature of their calcium release units.

 I have returned to the University of Leeds as a PhD student on the DiMeN DTP, funded by the Medical Research Council, applying super-resolution microscopy techniques to gain insight into the pathological remodelling that occurs to cardiomyocytes during heart failure.
 I am also working with cardiac stem cells, which can be coerced into forming primitive cardiomyocytes, allowing us to pry into the development of the calcium release system.